A bound on the joint spectral radius using the diagonals: Related results and some discussions

-We also note that the bound of $\|\Sigma^n\|$ is not new either.
-It is well known in the literature, even for bounded sets of complex matrices, e.g. see \cite{bell2005gap}.
-For finite sets of nonnegative matrices, a stronger bound is already shown in \cite{bui2022joint}: There exists a number $r$ so that for every $n$,
+We also note that the bound \eqref{eq:weak-bounds} of $\|\Sigma^n\|$ in Theorem \ref{thm:formula} is not new either (and not used in the proof of Theorem \ref{thm:jsr-bound}).
+It is well known in literature, even for bounded sets of complex matrices, e.g. see \cite{bell2005gap}.
+For finite sets of nonnegative matrices, a stronger bound is already shown in \cite{bui2022joint}: If $\rho(\Sigma)>0$, there exist positive $\alpha,\beta$ and a nonnegative integer $r$ so that for every $n$,

-Although the content of Theorem \ref{thm:formula} is not exactly new as discussed, the point of combining the formula and the bound is that they can be proved together in the same time and in a simple way (about less than two pages without taking any result for granted).
-The proof uses combinatorial techniques with some kind of double induction, which may be interesting on its own.
-Meanwhile, the proofs in \cite{chen2000characterization} and \cite{bell2005gap}, which are for more general statements, seem to be harder.
+Although the content of Theorem \ref{thm:formula} is not exactly new as discussed and it can be safely discarded without really affecting Theorem \ref{thm:jsr-bound}, the point of proving it again by combining the formula and the bound\footnote{We note that only the formula \eqref{eq:the-formula} of Theorem \ref{eq:the-formula} is used in the proof of Theorem \ref{thm:jsr-bound}, while the bound \eqref{eq:weak-bounds} of Theorem \ref{thm:jsr-bound} is given as an extra fact.} is that they can be proved together at the same time and in a simple way (about two or three pages without relying on any result).
+The proof uses a kind of double induction, which may be interesting on its own.

+Moreover, the formula \eqref{eq:the-formula} of Theorem \ref{thm:formula} and the joint spectral radius theorem for finite sets of nonnegative matrices are closely related as follows.
+Let us first remind the theorem in the original form.
+The readers can check \cite[Theorem $2.3$]{jungers2009joint} for an exposition, or \cite{berger1992bounded} for the first time it was proved.